systers/systers.github.io/README.md

 ## Contact Information
 If you have any questions or want to discuss something about this repo, please sign up for the [Systers Slack Channel](http://systers.io/slack-systers-opensource/) and join the the #gh-pages channel.

+## Travis Integration
+- Tests are automatically run through Travis-CI for PR's.
+- currently the gsoc18-code branch is setup to deploy to heroku after a successful build, will be changed to the master branch in the future.